lextm/jekyll-theme-chirpy/_posts/2007-7-9-vista-hell-uac-blocks.md

 ---
 I have been using Ubuntu for a long time.
 Yep, I know it prompts me every time I try to make a big change.
 UAC is just a copy of that on Windows.

 When I try to publish GrapeVine Preview, I find it blocks me.
-CBC saves the settings in Program Files which violates UAC’s rules.
+CBC saves the settings in Program Files which violates UAC's rules.

 In later versions, I will move the settings and .plus2 files to a user folder instead.